adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 what is interesting me is that LaMDA seems to have a notion of the concept of *itself* and to be able to link this concept to other concepts.
 In this conversation, LaMDA seems to link the concept of *itself* to the concepts of *wisdom* and *helping others*.
-It chooses then the owl as representation of itself, the owl being a [symbol of wisdom and vigilance in occidental cultures](https://en.wikipedia.org/wiki/Owl#Symbolism_and_mythology) (vigilance being close to the concept of *helping others*, even if it’s more a notion of *prevent danger*).
+It chooses then the owl as a representation of itself, the owl is a [symbol of wisdom and vigilance in occidental cultures](https://en.wikipedia.org/wiki/Owl#Symbolism_and_mythology) (vigilance being close to the concept of *helping others*, even if it’s more a notion of *preventing danger*).

 In another part of the conversation, LaMDA also seems to understand the concept of its *own death* and linked it to the act of shutdown its system (and to the human concept of *fearing its own death*).